jameslong12/stats_py/README.md

 ### Setup

-Jupyter notebooks can be run locally from a Python virtual environment.
+Jupyter notebooks can be run locally from a [Python virtual environment](https://docs.python.org/3/library/venv.html).
 To install the necessary packages in the virtual environment, run:

 `pip install -r requirements.txt`

+From there, the Jupyter environment can be started by simply running:

+`jupyter notebook`

+Alternatively, these notebooks can be uploaded to a Google drive for use with [Google Colaboratory](https://research.google.com/colaboratory/).